Randall Scarlata, voice (Co-Artistic Director)

 “It is impossible to imagine Randall Scarlata singing a mechanical or thoughtless phrase.
 Scarlata searches out the Platonic essence of what he plans to sing and then uses every attribute at his disposal to create the most appropriate and fully dimensional realization possible.”
 The Washington Post

-Baritone Randall Scarlata enjoys a lively career encompassing opera, recital, chamber music and works for voice and orchestra.
-He has appeared on concert stages throughout Europe, North America, South America, the Near East and the Far East.
-He has been a soloist with the Philadelphia and Minnesota Orchestras, and with the Pittsburgh, San Francisco, American, Ulster, Tonkünstler, National, New World, and BBC Symphonies, as well as the early music groups Wiener Akademie Orchester, Philharmonia Baroque, and Musica Angelica, among others.
-Many of the world’s great music festivals have sought him out, including the Ravinia, Marlboro, Edinburgh, Vienna, Menlo, Salzburg, Aspen and Spoleto (Italy) festivals.
+Randall Scarlata has appeared on concert stages throughout Europe, North America, South America, Australia, and Asia.
+He has been a soloist with the Philadelphia and Minnesota Orchestras, and with the Pittsburgh, San Francisco, American, Sydney, Ulster, Tonkünstler, National, New World, and BBC Symphonies, as well as the early music groups Wiener Akademie, Grand Tour, Tempesta di Mare, and Musica Angelica, among others.
+Many of the world’s great music festivals have sought him out as a soloist, including the Ravinia, Marlboro, Edinburgh, Norfolk, Vienna, Music at Menlo, Gilmore, Salzburg, Norfolk, Aspen, Kaposfest (Hungary), and Spoleto (Italy) festivals.

 “A triumph!
 This baritone has the vocal wherewithal to do just about anything he wants.